LinuxHeki/XMRiGUI/README.md

 <br>
 <br>

-If you want this to work on arm processor like on Raspberry Pi, you need to build [XMRig](https://github.com/xmrig/xmrig) yourself, do [Custom XMRig](https://github.com/LinuxHeki/XMRiGUI#custom-xmrig) and than [build this](https://github.com/LinuxHeki/XMRiGUI#build-from-source).
+If you want this to work on arm processor like on Raspberry Pi, you need to build [XMRig](https://github.com/xmrig/xmrig) yourself, do [Custom XMRig](https://github.com/LinuxHeki/XMRiGUI#custom-xmrig) and then [build this](https://github.com/LinuxHeki/XMRiGUI#build-from-source).

 If OpenCL doesn't work try to install [this driver](https://github.com/Diolinux/amd-opencl-pro-linux-resolve).